playmeo is owned and operated by Mark Collard, one of the most experienced and respected experiential trainers & authors in the world.

 It was one of a series of nonsensical words Mark Collard (founder) considered when he was looking for a name to call his new online platform of resources.
 It had to be less than 10 characters long (it is seven) to form a short domain name and it had to include or feature the word ‘play.’
 The word playmeo happened to be available.

-For a while, the seven letters of playmeo were turned into a clever acronym (which was soon forgotten) – but it still didn’t mean anything.
+On occasions, the seven letters of playmeo have been turned into a variety of clever acronyms (eg People Learn As You Meet Entertain Optimise) – but it still didn’t mean anything.

 playmeo was founded and developed by Mark Collard, a citizen of Australia.